RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

 ### Training on your custom dataset

 If you want to train the model on your own dataset, you need to first extract the skeletons using the pose extraction algorithm Alphapose.
-Then extract the clean skeletons from the niose data using the **motion extraction net**.
+Then extract the clean skeletons from the noisy data using the **motion extraction net**.

 #### Motion Extraction Net